 Furthermore, new properties for housing purposes must have the so-called house specifications certificate (ficha técnica de habitação), which is a document mentioning the main characteristics of the property that must be prepared and signed by the real estate promoter, confirmed by the signature of the constructor and deposited at the respective municipality against the payment of the municipal tax.

 8. Tax

 8.1 VAT

-In general, the sale of real estate located in Portugal is subject to property transfer tax and exempt from VAT, unless the vendor waives the exemption.
+In general, the sale of real estate located in Portugal is subject to property transfer tax (IMT) and exempt from VAT, unless the vendor and the purchaser agree to waive the exemption.